 We now also offer surveys of the federal government.

-Information on these databases can be found following the links above or referring to the Archive’s Data Catalogue (DBK).
+Information on these databases can be found following the links above or via the GESIS search.
 All databases are available as cumulative data records each containing the interviews conducted in one year.
 The Politbarometer also offers a time-series for the West German states containing 80 main variables starting with the year 1977.

 Beginning in 1997 the ARD-DeutschlandTREND is being conducted on behalf of the ARD (Arbeitsgemeinschaft der öffentlich-rechtlichen Rundfunkanstalten der Bundesrepublik Deutschland - First German Public Broadcasting Association) as well as various print media by Infratest dimap Gesellschaft für Trend- und Wahlforschung mbH.
 The Broadcasting Association and the print media use this monthly survey of about 1000 respondents per wave (about 1500 for party preferences) for their coverage of the current political opinion in the Federal Republic of Germany.